aedak2/dots2/README.md

 # dots2
-if youre wondering what happened to dots 1: i didnt upload my first dots, and prob wont at this point. but these are my second set of dots, so dots2 it is. do what you want with them, i dont really care. youll just have to make one change in hyprland.lua, where you replace USER with your actual username, and thats it.
+if youre wondering what happened to dots 1: i didnt upload my first dots, and prob wont at this point. but these are my second set of dots, so dots2 it is. do what you want with them, i dont really care. thats basically what the license says as well. youll just have to make one change in hyprland.lua, where you replace USER with your actual username, and thats it.